Rakesh2273/Most_expensive_watch-/Expensive watch/README.md

 _One of the least expensive (but most-talked-about) watches in the world, the MoonSwatch.
 Photo by and of me._

-After my brother gifted me a nice watch for my wedding, I became interested in wrist watches.
-As a well-behaved married man I do my best to avoid the temptation to make impuslve luxury watch purchases.

-Thankfuly, those highlighted in my project TickTock: Finding The Most Expensive Watches in the World, are a bit above my pay grade.
-The pipeline featured here uses web scraping to scrape Wikipedia tables containing horological auction data.

-The story, along with visualizations, was featured in [Toward Data Science, Medium's leading data science publication](https://towardsdatascience.com/how-i-used-python-and-sql-to-find-the-most-expensive-watches-in-the-world-785ff71bc893).
+It all started when I stumbled upon an old pocket watch at a flea market.
+The intricate gears and timeless craftsmanship sparked a curiosity in me that quickly turned into a fascination with the world of horology.
+As I delved deeper, I found myself captivated by the artistry and engineering behind luxury timepieces.

+This passion led me to create TickTock: Finding The Most Expensive Watches in the World, a project that uses web scraping to analyze historical auction data from Wikipedia.
+From rare Patek Philippes to record-breaking Rolexes, this pipeline uncovers the watches that have fetched jaw-dropping prices at auctions.
+While I may not be able to afford these masterpieces, researching them has been a rewarding journey through time itself.